 Here (figure 6) is the reflection of Regina Hall cast by the setting sun onto the Learning Commons, sharper here than in figure 5 because the glazing does not so much interrupt the shadow.

 There’s a lot going on here.
-Nature, as opposed to the hand of humans, peeks in from the edges, around the last of the pilasters on the left and between them reflected in the glazing on the right.
+Nature, as opposed to the hand of humans, peeks in from the edges, around the last of the pilasters on the left and between them as reflected in the glazing on the right.
 A treelet peeps through the opening at the end of the portico.
 Nature is also present by implication in the shadows cast in the lower and right-hand portions of the image by nearby trees.

 Otherwise this image is a fairly cold study in geometry, perspective, and abstraction.
 I am not Stanley Kubrick, and so stepped an inch or two to my left so as to avoid a rigorous one-point perspective.
 But the repeating geometries, even in subtleties like the articulation of the pilasters and the not so subtle reflections (GET IT) of the crosses in floor and ceiling are a pleasure to contemplate.
 Well, for me, anyway.

-Figure 8 is not nearly as intersting as figure 7, but it does point up the difference between using a wide-angle lens close up (standing in front of the nearer railing, with the orange thing out of view) there and the collapsed depth in this view using a long lens.
+Figure 8 is not nearly as interesting as figure 7, but it does point up the difference between using a wide-angle lens close up (standing in front of the nearer railing, with the orange thing out of view) there and the collapsed depth in this view using a long lens.

 The serried pilasters are winners in any event, but to articulate them I needed to stand fairly well over to my right, sacrificing the glazing and the symmetrical line of reflected pilasters in figure 7.
 This view also fails utterly to pick up on the reflected crosses.
 It does show that I used the magic of post to eliminate the far railing in figure 7.
 Yay that.